 Friday uniforms include:

-For boys- blazer, oxford shirt, plaid tie, khaki pants, navy socks, dark, solid leather or leather like shoes
+For boys- blazer, oxford shirt, plaid tie, khaki pants, navy socks, and dark, solid leather or leather like shoes

-For girls-blazer, oxford shirt, plaid tie, khaki skort, navy trouser socks or navy tights, dark, solid leather or leather like shoes
+For girls-blazer, oxford shirt, plaid tie, khaki skort, navy trouser socks or navy tights, and dark, solid leather or leather like shoes

 Jewelry, Makeup, and Hairstyle: